Tafarn y Plu . Llanystumdwy . Gwynedd . LL52 0SH Ffôn 01766 523276 email@example.com

 And in keeping with the spirit of legislation currently making its way through the Senedd, we would request that electronic cigarettes should not be used indoors.
 You are more than welcome to do so in the beer garden, patio or in the smoking shelter.

 We welcome small dogs into the public bar only, subject to there being available space, with the dogs to be under control, on a lead, and off the furniture.
 No meals are served in the public bar on Friday evenings.
-Otherwise, well-behaved dogs, under control and on a lead, are welcome in the beer garden or patio.
+Otherwise, dogs and their best friends are welcome in the extensive beer garden or on the patio, where there'll be a supply of fresh drining water.

 Criccieth railway station on the Cambrian Coast line is just a mile away.
 For travel information in Welsh or English contact Traveline Cymru on 0871 2002233, visit www.traveline-cymru.org.uk, or use the public transport travel wizard below.